MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-365-platform-service-description/user-account-management.md

 ## <a name="administrator-roles"></a>Administratorrollen

-Office 365 Enterprise nutzt ein Modell der rollenbasierten Zugriffssteuerung (Role Based Access Control, RBAC): Berechtigungen und Funktionen werden durch Verwaltungsrollen definiert.
-Die Person, die sich für ihre Organisation für Office 365 registriert, wird automatisch globaler Administrator (oder Hauptadministrator).
-Es gibt fünf Administratorrollen: globaler Administrator, Rechnungsadministrator, Kennwortadministrator, Dienstadministrator und Benutzerverwaltungsadministrator.
-Weitere Informationen zu den Administratorrollen in Office 365 Enterprise sowie dazu, inwiefern diese für die Verwaltung von Exchange Online, SharePoint Online und Skype for Business Online gelten, finden Sie im Artikel zum Thema [Zuweisen von Administratorrollen](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj878348(v=ws.11)).
-Wenn Sie Office 365 über 21Vianet in China verwenden, lesen Sie [Zuweisen von Administratorrollen in Office 365 Business](https://docs.microsoft.com/office365/admin/add-users/assign-admin-roles).
+Office 365 Enterprise follows a role-based access control (RBAC) model: permissions and capabilities are defined by management roles.
+The person who signs up for Office 365 for his or her organization automatically becomes a global administrator, or top-level administrator.
+There are five administrator roles: global administrator, billing administrator, password administrator, service administrator, and user management administrator.
+For more information about administrator roles in Office 365 Enterprise, including how they apply to Exchange Online, SharePoint Online, and Skype for Business Online administration, see [Assigning administrator roles](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj878348(v=ws.11)).
+If you are using Office 365 operated by 21Vianet in China, see [Assign admin roles in Office 365 for business](https://docs.microsoft.com/office365/admin/add-users/assign-admin-roles).

 ## <a name="delegated-administration-and-support-for-partners"></a>Delegierte Verwaltung und Unterstützung für Partner